M2-branes on Discs and Multi-Charged Spindles: Uplift to 11d supergravity

 Since this is somewhat subtle let us study this in a different way.
 Lets take the simultaneous $\mu_4^2=1, w=w_3$ limit by changing to the coordinates \be \mu_4^2=1-r^2 \sin^2\xi\, ,\qquad w=w_3+{(w_3-q) \hat{f}'(w_3)} r^2 \cos^2\xi\, . \ee In this limit the metric becomes

-This is $\text{AdS}_2\times$S$^1_{\phi_4}\times \mathbb{R}^8/\mathbb{Z}_k$ where we have used \eqref{Deltazdisc}, and we see that the orbifold singularity at the centre of the disc in 4d arises in 11d from a quotient of $\mathbb{R}^8/\mathbb{Z}_k$, that is a monopole.
+This is $\text{AdS}_2\times S^1_{\phi_4}\times \mathbb{R}^8/\mathbb{Z}_k$ where we have used \eqref{Deltazdisc}, and we see that the orbifold singularity at the centre of the disc in 4d arises in 11d from a quotient space $\mathbb{R}^8/\mathbb{Z}_k$, i.e. it is a monopole.
 A natural interpretation is that this corresponds to a regular puncture whilst the smeared M2 brane arises due to an irregular puncture.
+It would be interesting to understand this from a field theory computation.